 Edin Dzeko put the home team ahead in the game early in the second half to hand the Eternal City side the advantage in the clash.

 At this point, Roma knew they would qualify for a first quarter-finals appearance for the first time since 2008, with the dismissal of Shakhtar’s Ivan Ordets in the 78th minute handing them a numerical advantage.

-In his post-match press conference, Di Francesco said, “This is an extraordinary result because it’s not easy to play at these levels,” “This was a team made up of men who I won’t say played the game of their lives, but almost.
+In his post-match press conference, Di Francesco said, “This is an extraordinary result because it’s not easy to play at these levels,” “This was a team made up of men who I won’t say playing the game of their lives, but almost.

 “Roma has had the satisfaction this year, despite some difficult times, of getting into the quarter-finals of the UEFA Champions League and we need to be proud of this.
 And as for our fans – I had goosebumps. “(Now) I don’t care who we play (in the quarter-finals).
 We need to let this sink in,” he added.